 Simon: Jimmy is the producer, and the producer has a big role.
-A couple of those artists you mentioned are jimmy's favourites of all time.
+A couple of those artists you mentioned are jimmy's favorites of all time.

 Penn: We're actually really diverse.
-That came out in not just the sound, but in the way we would write ord o anything.
-I come from a much more r&b and hip-hop and soul background.
+That came out not just in the sound, but in the way we would write.
+I come from a much more R&B and hip-hop and soul background.

 I remember you doing a show at the Living Room in New York a while back with some R&B material, and I hear a lot of that soul/R&B influence in your vocals.

 Penn: Yeah, in some ways though I sing even less in Mother.
 I would start singing and someone would say, "Do that less."

 Simon: We all have a lot of input with each others' performances.